tumpio/requestcontrol/_locales/en/manual.rst

 4. Filter rule

 Whitelist rules have the highest priority and they revoke all other rules.
-Next are block rules and they revoke redirect and filter rules.
+Next come block rules and they revoke redirect and filter rules.
 Finally redirect rules will be applied before filter rules.
 If more than one redirect or filter rule matches a single request they will all be applied one by one.